 Canada is a signatory to the IMO Ballast Water Convention.
-Although the convention is not yet ratified, the Canadian government is currently developing amendments to its own ballast water regulations to implement the international ballast water discharge standards in Canadian waters.
+The Canadian government is currently developing amendments to its own ballast water regulations to implement the international ballast water discharge standards in Canadian waters.
 A portion of the Company's vessels also remain subject to United States regulations that will require installation of ballast water treatment systems during future dry dockings.
 There are presently no U.S. Coast Guard approved ballast water treatment systems available and furthermore there are no technologies proven to work in the unique operating conditions of the Great Lakes.
 The current imposition of unachievable and discriminatory ballast water regulations by the U.S. on Canadian vessels presents an economic and regulatory risk to the Company.
 The Company and other stakeholders continue to express their concern that the domestic industry needs a unique solution that provides a single, achievable regulatory approach for all domestic vessels operating in Canadian waters.